 Conservation and community go hand in hand

 It is one of Selati’s core philosophies that in order for conservation to be successful in Africa, there needs to be an integral relationship with the local community.
 They have built and staffed a care centre for HIV orphans and vulnerable youth which is integral to the community.
-They have also provided a multifunctional educational centre that employs six local teachers, who are providing much needed adult literacy and numeracy education to the villagers.
+They have also provided a multifunctional educational centre that employs six local teachers, who are providing much-needed adult literacy and numeracy education to the villagers.

 In conjunction with the Dreamfields programme, Selati has launched a sports initiative by funding full sports kits for soccer and netball teams for more than a dozen schools in the local community.
-These kits include balls, boots and uniforms, items which are completely out of reach of the general village population.
+These kits include balls, boots and uniforms, items that are completely out of reach of the general village population.

 Selati also has an extensive conservation programme in place with anti-poaching units, water hole rotation, road maintenance and erosion control.